JayeshVegda/DeepSeek-R1-Setup-on-Local/README.md

-# 🚀 Got DeepSeek R1 Running Locally – Full Setup Guide
+# 🚀 DeepSeek R1 Running Locally – Full Setup Guide

 ## 🔥 What is DeepSeek R1?
 DeepSeek R1 is a powerful **open-source AI model** that competes with **OpenAI o1** and **Claude 3.5 Sonnet** in math, coding, and reasoning tasks.
 The best part?
 You can run it **locally on your machine** for **free**, with **total privacy!**